brunorcc/PythonConnector/README.md

 # PythonConnector

-The objective´s project is connect a lithium webapi to a python package.
+The project´s objective is connect a lithium webapi to a python package.

  ## Requirements